Abhaybsingh19w33/SAP/OData/4 Register and Test OData Service.md

 - Carrier – Get Entity
 - FlightSchedule – Get Entity Set

-URI details will be a separate article, but for now use /sap/opu/odata/sap/ZJP_DEMO_SRV/CarrierSet(‘DL’) to get Entity for Carrier = ‘DL’.
+URI details will be a separate article, but for now use /sap/opu/odata/sap/ZJP_DEMO_SRV/CarrierSet('DL') to get Entity for Carrier = 'DL'.

 ![alt text](image-74.png)